-David Coast is a Senior Lecturer in Early Modern History.
+David Coast is a Reader in Early Modern History.
 His research interests focus on the political, cultural and social history of early modern England, with a particular interest in news, rumour and public opinion.

 Dr Coast has held a Leverhulme Early Career Fellowship at Durham University, as well as fellowships at a number of research libraries.
 He is currently a Co-Investigator for an AHRC-funded research project on 'COVID-19 rumours in historical perspective'.